Sudo-Matt-LaFayette/Reddit_PostSort_With_Flask/GITHUB_ACTIONS_SETUP.md

 **Important:**
 - Order matters: Install Chrome before ChromeDriver
 - webdriver-manager can also handle ChromeDriver, but explicit installation is more reliable in CI
+- The `driver` fixture uses webdriver-manager as a fallback, but explicit CI installation ensures compatibility

 ### Section 6: Environment Variables